3MFConsortium/spec_beamlattice/beamlattice_test.md

 ![mesh XML structure](images/mesh.png)

-This 3MF extension specification defines a new &lt;beamlattice&gt; element that lives as child of the &lt;mesh&gt; element from the core 3MF specification, as the lattice structures are intended to be subject to the same coordinate system as the underlying mesh.
+This 3MF extension specification defines a new \<beamlattice> element that lives as child of the \<mesh> element from the core 3MF specification, as the lattice structures are intended to be subject to the same coordinate system as the underlying mesh.
 A beamlattice MUST only be added to a mesh object of type "model" or "solidsupport".

 The triangle mesh geometry MUST be unified with the lattice geometry according to the positive fill rule (for the triangles).
 In case of an overlap, the properties of the triangle mesh geometry MUST prevail in the overlapping region.